andhie/KR1M/CodeLab/Part_1.md

 1. Create a new Java file named `KedaiAdapter.java`
 2. Let KedaiAdapter `extends ArrayAdapter<Kedai>`
+3. Create an XML layout named `list_item_kedai.xml` that contains 2 TextView (placed top and bottom).
+The first TextView will be our Kedai name.
+The 2nd TextView will be the address.
-3. Override `getView` method in CustomAdapter
+4. Override `getView` method in CustomAdapter
   - TODO 1: inflate a list item view, display Kedai's data in the View
   - TODO 2: Improvements: use the "convertView" instead of always inflating a new list item
   - TODO 3: Advanced: use the ViewHolder pattern to speed up scrolling even further.
 Refer to [Making ListView Scrolling Smooth](https://developer.android.com/training/improving-layouts/smooth-scrolling.html#ViewHolder)